brendan-jarvis/Seasoned/README.md

 - [ ] Able to navigate around the app seamlessly
 - [ ] Able to hide the nav
-- [ ] Filter options for vegetarian, vegan, gluten-free (and maybe some other options).
+- [ ] Filter options for dietary preferences.
 - [ ] Additional filters to recipes, e.g. cuisine.
 - [ ] Favourites
 - [ ] Display trending and most popular favourites